10 questions for couples to ask each other after a year together

-If you’re in your twenties or younger, it can be scary to think about “the future,” as if it’s this huge, far-away thing, but it’s never a bad idea to consider what you want your life to look like in a year, five years, or even ten years.
+If you’re in your 20s or younger, it can be scary to think about “the future,” as if it’s this huge, far-away thing, but it’s never a bad idea to consider what you want your life to look like in a year, five years, or even 10 years.
 Asking your partner what their ideal future looks like can give you a better idea if they fit your idea of the future.
 That said, it’s also good to remember that life rarely happens in the way we plan for it.
-Much like all of these questions, there’s a good chance — if you two stay together for a long time — that you’ll be asking each other these questions periodically forever, with potentially very different answers.
+Much like all of these questions for couples, there’s a good chance—if you two stay together for a long time—that you’ll be asking each other these questions periodically forever, with potentially very different answers.
 People evolve.

 7What do you value the most in life?

 Similar to goals for the future, each of us has certain things we cherish and value the most in life.
 Maybe you’re driven by the desire to make a ton of money (no shame in that!), or maybe you’re seeking self-fulfillment and inner peace.
 Maybe you desire a tight-knit support system, or maybe you like to go with the solo flow on most things.
 Finding out what your partner values most will help you better understand them as a person, something that is all too important when you’ve been seriously dating for a year or so.